Besa Bondi Interior Credit Jiwon Kim

 Olives, martinis and wine at Dean and Nancy Happy Hour

-Cocktails drop to $15 (usually $25) and cover four options including the Tramonto with Aperol and grapefruit, a 50/50 Martini, the Noto Notte with Disaronno and yuzu, and a $12 alcohol-free No-groni.
+Cocktails drop to $15 (usually $25) and cover four options including the Tramonto with raspberry and grapefruit, a 50/50 Martini, the Noto Notte with Disaronno and yuzu, and a $12 alcohol-free No-groni.
 House wines run $12 to $16, with a solid selection of Australian and French drops including an Orange region Chardonnay and a Loire Valley Pinot Noir.

 Extra: Live music and entertainment from 6pm Thursday to Saturday